-The majority of the gold resources defined to-date at Douay are hosted within or near often porphyritic syenitic intrusions that have been emplaced with the broad CBDZ.
-This style of gold mineralization belongs to a relatively recently defined class of intrusive-related gold ("IRGS") deposits in the Abitibi, which includes Malartic, Young-Davidson and Beattie.
+The majority of the gold resources defined to-date at Douay are hosted near or within often porphyritic syenitic intrusions that have been emplaced within the broad CBDZ.
+This style of gold mineralization belongs to a relatively recent defined class of intrusive-related gold ("IRGS") deposits in the Abitibi, which includes Malartic, Young-Davidson and Beattie.
 The largest zone within the Douay intrusive-hydrothermal system, is the Porphyry Zone (5.7Mt @1.01 g/t Au Indicated and 68.9 Mt @ 0.97 g/t Au Inferred; Micon, 2018), which represents a large prospective bulk mining target.
-Additional gold mineralization at Douay, generally of higher grade, is also hosted by altered mafic volcanics with lesser syenitic injections, occurring in zones such as Douay West (3.69 Mt @ 2.47 g/t Au Indicated and a further 2.93Mt @1.39 g/t Au inferred; Micon, 2018).
-In addition, unrelated base metal mineralization possibly of volcanogenic massive sulphide ("VMS") type also occurs on the property.
+Additional gold mineralization at Douay, generally of higher grade and typically structurally-controlled, is also hosted by altered mafic volcanics with lesser syenitic injections, occurring in zones such as Douay West (3.69 Mt @ 2.47 g/t Au Indicated and a further 2.93Mt @1.39 g/t Au inferred; Micon, 2018) and 531 Zone (5.00 Mt @1.33 g/t Au inferred).
+In addition, unrelated base metal (Cu, Zn) mineralization possibly of volcanogenic massive sulphide ("VMS") type also occurs on the property.